vans163/rebar3_auto/README.md

 Use
 ---

-Add the plugin to your rebar config:
+Add the plugin to your rebar config, since it is a developer tool and not necessary for building any project you work on I put it in `~/.rebar3/config`:

     {plugins, [
         {rebar_auto_plugin, ".*", {git, "https://github.com/tsloughter/rebar_auto_plugin.git", {branch, "master"}}}